isomerpages/cpib-corp-old/press-room/press-releases/_posts/2023-11-03-post-Three Former Certis Cisco Officers and One Individual Charged.md

 image: ""
 variant: markdown
 ---
-On 3 November 2023, the following four individuals was charged in Court for allegedly committing corruption and criminal breach of trust offences:
+On 3 November 2023, the following four individuals were charged in Court for allegedly committing corruption and criminal breach of trust offences:

 a) Thiru Murugan Shanmugam (“Thiru”) (30-year-old male, Malaysian), a former Certis Cisco Auxiliary Police Officer (“APO”) attached to the Singapore Police Force (“SPF”) at the material time;